PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups: Related Work

 \subsection{Secure Multi-Party Computation}

 Secure Multi-party Computation (SMC) \cite{yao1982protocols} enables $n$ parties to jointly and privately compute a function $f_i(\mathbf{x})$ where the result $f_i$ is returned to the participant $i$ only.
 One can trivially use SMC to enable data analysis on published sanitized data, but SMC is subject to extraordinarily high delay in real life implementations.
 Among various real implementations on multi-party computation schemes (FairplayMP \cite{ben2008fairplaymp}, VIFF \cite{damgaard2009asynchronous}, SEPIA \cite{burkhart2010sepia}, and GMW \cite{choi2012secure}), even the fastest GMW \cite{choi2012secure} does not scale well, whose communication rounds is linear to the number of users with huge constant factors, and it takes 15-20 seconds to conduct 5,500 AND gates evaluation.
-Similar-size computation in our scheme only incurs subsecond-level computation time and single-round communication of several milliseconds (actual comparison omitted due to the space limit).
-Such huge performance gap is due to the different purpose.
+Similar-size computation in our scheme only incurs subsecond-level computation time and single-round communication of several milliseconds (Table \ref{tab:comparison-smc}).
+Such huge performance gap is due to the different purposes.
 SMC targets at implementing arbitrary computation while ours target at polynomial-based data analysis only.
 Considering the number of users and the volume of data, it is more practical to rely on schemes specially designed for general analysis to enable lightweight protocols.